Get the FREE one-click dictionary software for Windows

 Derived forms: trails, trailing, trailed

-Type of: cart track, cartroad, course, dawdle, drag, evidence, fall back, fall behind, follow, go, grounds, lag, locomote, move, path, pursue, track, travel
+Type of: cart track, cartroad, course, dawdle, drag, evidence, fall back, fall behind, follow, go, grounds, hang, lag, locomote, move, path, pursue, track, travel

-Encyclopedia: Trail, Missouri
+Encyclopedia: Trail, OR